Attack on Titan (TV series)

-Attack on Titan (進撃の巨人, Shingeki no Kyojin) is a Japanese dark fantasy anime television series, based on Hajime Isayama's 2009–2021 manga series Attack on Titan.
+Attack on Titan (進撃の巨人, Shingeki no Kyojin) is a Japanese dark fantasy anime television series based on the 2009–2021 manga series Attack on Titan by Hajime Isayama.
 The series premiered on April 7, 2013, and concluded on November 5, 2023.
-Animated by Wit Studio (first three seasons) and MAPPA (final season), the series aired on Mainichi Broadcasting System (first two seasons) and NHK General TV (third season onwards).
+Animated by Wit Studio (first three seasons) and MAPPA (final season), the series aired on MBS (first two seasons) and NHK General TV (final two seasons).
 In North America, the series has been streamed on Crunchyroll, Funimation, and Hulu.
-Attack on Titan has also aired on Adult Swim's Toonami programming block in the United States.
+It also premiered its English dub on Adult Swim's Toonami programming block in the United States from May 3, 2014, to January 7, 2024.

 Set in a post-apocalyptic world where the remains of humanity live behind walls protecting them from giant humanoid Titans, Attack on Titan follows protagonist Eren Yeager, along with friends Mikasa Ackerman and Armin Arlert.
 When a Colossal Titan breaches the wall of their hometown, Titans destroy the city and eat Eren's mother.
 Vowing vengeance, Eren joins the elite Survey Corps, a group of soldiers who fight against Titans.
 It chronicles Eren's journey with the Survey Corps as they battle the Titans while investigating their origins and history.

 Attack on Titan has received universal critical acclaim since its debut in 2013 and is widely regarded as one of the greatest anime series of all time.
 Critics and audiences have praised the show for its storytelling, animation, action sequences, characters, voice acting (original and dubbed), soundtrack, and dark themes.
 The series received numerous accolades, achieved widespread popularity globally, and is regarded as having contributed to the expansion of anime's international audience.